ChrisCummins/phd/docs/index.rst

 **CLgen** is an open source application for generating runnable programs using deep learning.
-CLgen *learns* to program using neural networks which model the semantics and usage from large volumes of program fragments, generating  many- core OpenCL programs that are representative of, but *distinct* from, the programs it learns from.
+CLgen *learns* to program using neural networks which model the semantics and usage from large volumes of program fragments, generating many-core OpenCL programs that are representative of, but *distinct* from, the programs it learns from.

 Requirements